ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Breaking Major .
 Feature Minor .
 Fix Patch
 {% endhighlight %}

-This is quite obvious right?
+This is quite obvious, right?

-npm allows you to change the version (and adding a comment) by using the commands below.
+npm allows you to change the version (and to add a comment) by using the commands below.

 {% highlight sh %}
 npm version minor